Annual Enrollment

 Understanding the problem area

-To build a clear understanding of the problem space, I guided my designer through a structured discovery phase focused on identifying key pain points in the current experience, as well as uncovering meaningful opportunity areas In parallel, I directed a competitive landscape analysis to assess how similar products approach these challenges and where their solutions succeed or fall short.
+I guided my designer through a structured discovery phase focused on identifying key pain points in the current experience, as well as uncovering meaningful opportunity areas In parallel, I directed a competitive landscape analysis to assess how similar products approach these challenges.

 Defining the problem

 Building on existing research and personas, I led the team in synthesizing key insights to clarify the problem space and set design direction.
 We surfaced core issues including low user confidence, page turn fatigue, and unpersonalized plan options.
-To rapidly explore solutions, I facilitated a Crazy 8s workshop with product and design partners, driving alignment around high impact opportunities.
+I facilitated a Crazy 8s workshop to drive alignment around high-impact opportunities.

 User flow